VirgilSecurity/virgil-iotkit/tools/virgil-trust-provisioner/README.md

 ## Trust Provisioner Overview
 Virgil Trust Provisioner is aimed at key pairs and TrustLists generation and management, which together make each IoT device identifiable, verifiable and trusted by each party of IoT solution.

 Nowadays, each IoT device interacts with lots of services and application to provide the necessary features for end-users.
-At the same time, it's important to be sure that each IoT device is protected from unauthorized access at any its lifecycle stage, therefore each party and process have to be identifiable, verifiable and trusted.
+At the same time, it's important to be sure that each IoT device is protected from unauthorized access at any of its lifecycle stage, therefore each party and process have to be identifiable, verifiable and trusted.

 The diagram below demonstrates a standard IoT infrastructure and its parties that have to be identifiable and verifiable as a part of distributed trust.